'Star Trek: Discovery' season 2 trailer reveals Captain Pike, teases Spock

 Front and center in the trailer is the introduction of Captain Christopher Pike (Anson Mount), who is leaving the U.S.S.
 Enterprise and taking command of the Discovery to investigate some mysterious “red bursts.”
 There’s also a tease that Mr. Spock could be appearing later in the season as well.
 The debut season of Star Trek: Discovery concluded with the crew answering a distress call from the Enterprise (roughly a decade before the time of Captain Kirk).

 What’s perhaps most striking about the trailer, however, is its tone, which is more upbeat and playful (much of it is set to Lenny Kravitz’s “Fly Away”) than how the first season was promoted.
 In fact, that mandate is seemingly right in the trailer’s dialogue: “Wherever our mission takes us, we try to have a little fun along the way,” Pike assures.
-The change could be partly due to a behind-the-scene shakeup on show, since Alex Kurtzman has taken over as showrunner from Aaron Harberts and Gretchen J. Berg on the new season.
+The change could be partly due to a behind-the-scenes shakeup on the show, since Alex Kurtzman has taken over as showrunner from Aaron Harberts and Gretchen J. Berg on the new season.

 The video confirms the show won’t be back until “early 2019.”